chenxinpeng/S2VT/README.md

 # S2VT: Sequence to Sequence: Video to Text
+## Note
+This repository is not being actively maintained due to lack of time and interest.
+My sincerest apologies to the open source community for allowing this project to stagnate.
+I hope it was useful for some of you as a jumping-off point.

 ## Acknowledgement
 I modified the code from [jazzsaxmafia](https://github.com/jazzsaxmafia/video_to_sequence), and I have fixed [some problems](https://github.com/jazzsaxmafia/video_to_sequence/issues/9) in his code.